IlkkaNolvi/habit-tracker/README.md

 - Habit Addition: Users can dynamically add new habits to track.
 - Weekly Tracking: Displays the last seven days (D-6, D-5, ..., Yesterday, Today).
 - Status Logging: Clicking day cells marks a habit as completed or uncompleted.
-Logging for future dates is prevented.
 - Streak Calculation: Automatically calculates consecutive days of successful completion.
 - Data Management: Supports data export (Export JSON), data import (Import JSON), and a full data reset.
 - Local Storage: All data is stored in the browser's localStorage between sessions.